See the results of our 2022 Personal Finance Study!

 If you don’t have a bank account and need to pay your bills with some sort of cash-funded system, a money order may do the trick.
-Aside from banks and currency exchanges, money orders are available for purchase at the post office, currency exchanges, and certain convenience and grocery stores.
+Aside from banks, money orders are available for purchase at the post office, currency exchanges, and certain convenience and grocery stores.
 As long as you hang on to the receipt, the money order is trackable.

 Electronic payment through a bank

-Many landlords and management companies collect rent through direct deposit that you can set up to deduct automatically.
+Many landlords and management companies collect rent through direct deposit or ACH transfer that you can set up to deduct automatically.
 While this method of payment requires a bank account, it is a good way to avoid the risk of missing the due date.

 Other forms of electronic payment

-One service called Plastiq allows you to pay your rent through credit card or debit card for a fee.
-While it might make your rent a little pricier, it will allow you to bypass a required form of payment that would otherwise be too inconvenient.
+One service called Plastiq allows you to pay your rent through a credit card or debit card for a fee.
+While it might make your rent a little pricier, it will allow you to bypass a required form of payment that might otherwise be too inconvenient.

 Regardless of which method you favor, make sure to investigate and confirm your choice with your landlord or property manager before trying to make your rent payment this way.

 A cashier’s check

 Finally, there’s always the rent check, which you can drop off or mail to an office somewhere.
 Although this also requires a bank account, it comes with a built-in record of the payment.
 Just be sure you have money in the account to cover the check amount, otherwise you risk having a bounced check, which can cost you a lot in fees.